VUEngine/VUEngine-Core/readme.md

 previously plagued with).
 - Libgccvb has been refactored to accommodate better to this engine, all its code is credited to its creators, we do not take any credit on it.
+- Thunderstruck, for sharing with us the source of his MIDI and PCM music players and converters.

 V810 is a trade mark of NEC.
 Virtual Boy is a trade mark of Nintendo.
 Jorge Eremiev and Christian Radke are in no way affiliated with either of these parties.